-The goals of vision therapy depends upon the patient's vision problem:
+The goal of vision therapy depends upon the patient's vision problem:

-Patients with eye teaming, tracking, focusing, visual motor integration, and visual perception problems have weak visual skills which undermine the learning process and can cause such problems as difficulty reading, double vision, headaches, eye strain, and short attention spans.
+Weak visual skills can undermine the learning process and cause such problems as difficulty reading, double vision, headaches, eye strain, and short attention spans.
 For these patients, therapy improves their visual skills so they can function normally in the classroom.

 Patients with crossed, turned, wandering, or lazy eyes only see with one eye at a time.
 Their brains suppress or "turns off" their weak eye.
 Therapy is designed to straighten the eye and teach the patient to use both eyes together for normal visual function.

 The encouraging news for parents is vision therapy is very effective in treating vision-based learning problems.
 Once the problem has been correctly identified, vision therapy can return your child's visual system to normal!